Raiden-Numerics/mufem-release/Electromagnetics/Ren_2014_MEMS_Comb_Drive/README.md

     vis.save()
 ```
-The external `for` loop iterates over individual mesh files to simulate the problem for each specified inter-comb distance.
-Meanwhile, inside the internal `for` loop, we refine the mesh according to the established mesh refinement algorithm.
-This loop concludes when the number of mesh elements exceeds the empirically chosen limit of `max_ncells`, set at 100,000.
+The external `for` loop iterates through all inter-comb shifts.
+At the start of each iteration, we generate the corresponding geometry by invoking `create_geometry(xshift)`, which writes the associated mesh to a file.
+Meanwhile, the internal `for` loop refines the mesh according to the established mesh refinement algorithm.
+This loop continues until the number of mesh elements surpasses the empirically determined limit of `max_ncells`, which is set at 100,000.
 For each mesh file, we save the electric potential obtained from both the initial and final meshes in the [VTK](https://vtk.org/) file format, allowing for subsequent visualization using [ParaView](https://www.paraview.org/).

 ## Results